ItisVenkatesh/pyspark-ml-mongodb-segmentation/README.md

 ## 📌 Features:

-    -   MongoDB setup using Docker and docker-compose
+    -   MongoDB setup using Docker and docker-compose.
-    -   JDBC connection for PySpark
+    -   JDBC connection for PySpark.
-    -   Customer Data load from Kaggle site
+    -   Customer Data load from Kaggle site.
-    -   Data insertion and retrieval using PySpark
+    -   Data insertion and retrieval using PySpark.
-    -   Data transformation using PySpark
+    -   Data transformation using PySpark.
-    -   K-Means Clustering ML Algorithm using PySpark ML Library
+    -   K-Means Clustering ML Algorithm using PySpark ML Library.
-    -   Steps to install dependencies and configure the setup
+    -   Steps to install dependencies and configure the setup.

 ## 🛠️ Tech Stack

-    -   **ETL Tools** : PySpark
+    -   **ETL Tools** : PySpark.
-    -   **Database** : MongoDB
+    -   **Database** : MongoDB.
-    -   **Language** : Python
+    -   **Language** : Python.
-    -   **Container** : Docker
+    -   **Container** : Docker.

 ## Prerequisites

 Ensure you have the following installed on your system:

-    -   Docker
+    -   Docker.
-    -   Python (Recommended: Python 3.13.1)
+    -   Python (Recommended: Python 3.13.1).
-    -   Jupyter Notebook (Optional, if running manually)
+    -   Jupyter Notebook (Optional, if running manually).
-    -   PySpark
+    -   PySpark.

 ## 🚀 Setup Instructions